word-fish/wordfish-python/README.md

 - nifti: is a brainmap image, for an atlas or brain map (also structured, an XML file and nifti image)

 ### Plugins
 Plugins will be resources from which to derive corpus and/or terminology (terms).
-Initial plugins will include the following:

-- wordnet: people might just want a subset of "normal word" terms deemed important by way of relationships in wordnet
-- reddit: in my mind, is a rich source of behavioral phenotypes
-- pubmed: many plugins will require downloading abstracts or full text from here
-- cognitiveatlas: an ontology of cognitive concepts, tasks, disorders
-- neurosynth: database of significant coordinates extracted from a set of pubmed abstracts, and associated features (terms)
-- neurovault: database of statistical brain maps (corpus)
+Optionally, a terminology can also have relationships.
+To see an initial list of available plugins, see the [wordfish-plugins](http://www.github.com/word-fish/wordfish-plugins) repo.

+### Data
+We will eventually want to relate these analyses to data, such as brain imaging data.
+For example, NeuroVault is a database of whole-brain statistical maps with annotations for terms from the cognitive atlas, so this means we can link brain imaging data to terms from the cognitive atlas ontology, and either of the fsl or fma_nif plugins, which both define brain regions.
+Toward this aim a separate [wordfish-data](http://www.github.com/word-fish/wordfish-data) repo has been added.
+Nothing has been developed here yet, but it's in the queue.